bwittmann/NavPy/README.md

   </tr>
 </table>

 If the localization is not accurate for several iterations it might happen, that the particles drift away.
-By predicting the particles with higher variance, the particles spread out.
+By predicting the particles with a higher variance, the particles spread out.
 This allows the Monte Carlo localization to catch the pose of the robot again.
 It can be seen in GIF 9.
 To make sure, that the variance is not dominating the prediction of the particles, it is adapted to the angular and translational velocity of the robot.
 <table style="margin-left: auto; margin-right: auto; table-layout: fixed; width: 100%">
   <tr>
     <td  style="margin-left: 250px; margin-right: auto; width: 48%;"> <img src="resources/gifs/localization_catch.gif" width="350"/></td>